 We’ve challenged your children to become global citizens without leaving Lake County by grabbing a Passport to Flavor and taking our Global Dine Around Challenge for Kids.
-If you missed the intro head over to the Passport to Flavor challenge for the details.
+Find all the whole series:

 Our last stop (for now) is India and Nepal!

 Try Curry Hut Restaurant, 410 Sheridan Rd. in Highwood.
 Indian cuisine is redolent with spice and exotic flavors.
 It’s a frequent choice for vegetarians although meat-eaters can find plenty to enjoy at Curry Hut.
-Their lunch buffet is extremely affordable and only $4.95 for children.
+Their lunch buffet is extremely affordable and a great introduction to the cuisine for children.

 Take the Challenge: